amarinderthind/EGFR-ap/README.md

 ##### Input file requirements

-The DNA sequences to be analyzed can be uploaded in the form fasta file.
-All the sequences must be in FASTA format.
+The small molecules for which the user needs to predcit the EGFR activity should be uploaded to the app as a text file.
+This text file should coantin the smiles notation of the molecules.
+The text file can have many molecules but they should be in the SMILES format.
 Check the example file (Input_recom_SARS_cov2.fasta) for details.

 ```
 setwd(".")